-The days of summer are officially upon us.
-You know what that means — sipping wine on a terrace, pottering on a patio, vegging out on a veranda.
-Throw on some shades, grab a book or your laptop, and head to one of these Tokyo terrace cafe/bar locations for a good dose of vitamin D.
+Bright and sunny days are officially upon us.
+You know what that means — sipping wine on a terrace, pottering on a patio, and vegging out on a veranda.
+Time to throw on some shades, grab a book or your laptop, and head to one of these Tokyo cafés and bars for glorious outdoor seating and a good dose of vitamin D.

-La Boheme has a reputation for being a place to get cheap, good value Italian food.
-At the Shirokanedai branch, you can while away the night on a beautiful leafy terrace with inexpensive drinks almost until dawn — they’re open until 3am and glasses of house wine start at 350 yen.
-A glass of Heartland beer goes for 500 yen.
-They have decent cocktails to boot.
+La Bohème has a reputation for being a place to get cheap, good value Italian food.
+A bowl of pasta for a weekday lunch starts at only ¥700.
+At the Shirokanedai branch, you can while away the night on a beautiful leafy terrace with inexpensive drinks almost until dawn — they’re open until 3:30 am.
+A cup of hand-drip coffee costs ¥385, cocktails start from around ¥500, and a glass of Heartland beer goes for ¥605.

 El Caliente (Shinagawa)